The64thGamer/cheeseepedia/content/wiki/smile-america-spell-chuck-e-cheese.md

 ## Sweepstakes

 Upon visiting a location and requesting, guests are given a game sheet and a random game piece with a letter on it.
 Guests are encouraged to continue to return and collect game pieces to eventually spell one of the Pizza Time Players' names on the sheet, similar to Bingo.
 Winners would receive one of many various prizes, including cash up to $10,000.
 No purchase was necessary to participate, though later in July 1983 a coupon would be run implying a potential change to required purchase for the rest of the eventhttps://www.newspapers.com/search/?query=%22Smile%20America%20Spell%20Chuck%20E%20Cheese%22.
-The event may have also been extended to August 30th at this point<sup>(2)</sup>.
+The event may have also been extended to August 30th at this point{{< cite 2 >}}.

 ### Names